 Shakespeare, good sherry and Altered Consciousness

-/Unless you count the drunken John Falstaff saying that, “A good sherry sack…ascends me into the brain…and makes it…full of nimble, fiery, and delectable shapes,” or the Roman general Coriolanus demanding, “Have we no wine here?” it’s true, I concede that William Shakespeare was not a big psychonaut, and he certainly gave no Terence McKenna style talks on altered consciousness.
-But, I invite you to read this sonnet (#29) and then I’ll make the case that its ideas are useful to us, even though at face value all he is saying is that when life is hard he gets depressed and goes into self-hating mode, and it’s only thinking about a mysterious lover that cheers him up:
+Unless you count the drunken John Falstaff saying that, “A good sherry sack…ascends me into the brain…and makes it…full of nimble, fiery, and delectable shapes,” or the Roman general Coriolanus demanding, “Have we no wine here?” it’s true, you can’t call William Shakespeare a big psychonaut, and he certainly gave no Terence McKenna style talks on altered consciousness.
+But, even so, take a look at this sonnet (#29) and then I’ll tell you why I think it is useful in the spiritual journey of psychedelics, even though at face value all he is saying is that when life is hard he gets depressed and goes into self-hating mode, and it’s only thinking about a mysterious lover that cheers him up:

 When, in disgrace with fortune and men’s eyes,